 For More Information: The Invincible Iron Man

 In this movie, Iron Man was never called Iron Man although he was called the Iron Knight by some.
 Tony Stark raises a ancient Chinese city in China.
 However, the excavation site was continuously attacked by the jade dragon.
-Tony stark then travels to china to investigate but he is captured by the jade dragon and he is saved by Rhodes and Yin Sen, and tony has a shrapnel in his heart just like in the comics.
+Tony stark then travels to china to investigate but he is captured by the jade dragon and he is saved by Rhodes and Yin Sen, and tony has a chunk shrapnel in his heart just like in the comics.
 Yin Sen then explains that the dragons are trying to prevent the mandarin, a Chinese ruler from returning from death.
 If the four rings of the mandarin is brought together, the mandarin will be resurrected and returned to life and the world will be in danger of the mandarin.
 The Invincible Iron Man, released on DVD in 2007 to mixed response from fans.

 Iron Man (2008)